-Student must provide corroborating evidence for absences greater than one week.
-An absence of normally no more than 2 weeks but no more than 4 weeks authorised absence can be granted by the academic department.
-If a student is experiencing personal, financial or medical difficulties that affect their ability to engage with their studies, we may advise students to interrupt their studies.
+Students must provide corroborating documentary evidence for absences greater than one week.
+An absence of normally no more than 2 weeks but a maximum of 4 weeks authorised absence can be granted by the academic department after consultation with the Student Immigration and Compliance Team If a student is experiencing personal, financial or medical difficulties that affect their ability to engage with their studies, we may advise students to interrupt their studies.

-Faculties/Schools must notify the UKVI Compliance team of any authorised absences to ensure these are recorded on the students record.
+Faculties/Schools must notify the Student Immigration and Compliance team of any authorised absences to ensure these are recorded on the students record.

 Discretion may be applied in relation to international students on research programmes where the absence requested is no longer than 6 weeks.
-Absences of up to 6 weeks must be approved by the Graduate School and the UKVI Compliance Team notified in a timely manner.
+Absences of up to 6 weeks must be approved by the Graduate School and the Student Immigration and Compliance Team notified in a timely manner.
 If a student fails to re-engage with their studies or requires further time away they will be directed towards to the University interruption or withdrawal process as appropriate.